-Do you have some hardwood flooring questions to ask?
-Hardwood flooring is a substantial purchase.
+Hardwood flooring a substantial purchase, yet there are important questions not frequently asked.
 The variety of floors to choose from seems almost limitless.
-Here are some answers to frequently asked hardwood questions that should be of good assistance in selecting the ideal wood floor.
+Here are some answers to frequently asked hardwood flooring questions.
+Hopefully they will assist you in selecting the ideal wood floor.

 Does sunlight lighten or darken a floor’s color?
 Does it depend on the species, the stain or the finish?

 A great hardwood flooring question: The ultraviolet rays that can burn and age our skin will affect any organic material, including wood.
 That’s why the finest art collections are kept in rooms without windows.

 Prolonged exposure to sunlight will change the color of virtually any wood floor, regardless of the stain or finish.
 Some woods lighten when exposed to sunlight.
 Others, like cherry and oak, tend to darken.